ZinuoS/fomc-vol-study/TECHNICAL_REPORT.md

 ## 5. Data Integrity Decisions

-### 5.1 No Lookahead in Any Feature

-All features use strictly backward-looking data at time `t`:
-- FRED macro series: point-in-time releases, not revised values (real-time data caveat noted)
-- PCA fitted on `{1,...,t-1}`, never including `t`
-- `StandardScaler` fit on training window only

 ### 5.2 Regime Label Independence

 Regime labels are constructed from macroeconomic gaps, not from vol outcomes.
 This is the **key identification assumption**: if regime labels were derived from vol (e.g., "overheating = high vol periods"), the regime-interaction model would be tautological.